inakiam/fractale/README.md

 calculators won't let me do without paying for them.
 The main use case is the creation of so-called fractal supersets, which are awesome images made by compressing julia sets into pixels to create maps of juliaspace.

 I don't particularly care about how nice looking the codebase is, so prepare for your eyes to bleed on the sheer amateur-hour-ness of it.

-#Documentation
+# "Fractal fractal renderer Renderer ?"

+In addition to doing the same tired crap other fractal renderers do, fractale's renderer is recursive.
+It can render a given fractal set by rendering the julia or mandelbrot sets for that set, and compiling them into a single image.
+The term for such an image is a fractal superset.

+THe image that you see at the top of this page provides an example of the output.
+It used 10x10 images of julia sets on the interval (-2-2i,2+2i) each calculated for forty iterations to colour each pixel.
+The original resolution of the banner was 4000x1250, making the actual resolution of the image 40,000 by 12,500 pixels.

+As you can tell, supersets are highly computationally expensive.
+For this reason, the primary long-term goal of Fractale is to move the algorithm to the GPU, since most of the usual optimizations just don't work on fractal supersets.

+# Feature List of Features That Will Exist in v.01

+* User Formula Input
+* Smooth Colouring
+* Relational Supersets
+* * Root Sets
+* * Log Sets
+* * Others
+* Fractal Animation
+* * Formula Transforms
+* * Plane Transforms
+* * With custom timing for music sync
+* GPU Support
+* * Probably only CUDA at first.
+* Rudimentary GUI.

+# Documentation

 THIS DOCUMENTATION IS WRITTEN FOR A LATER VERSION.
 FRACTALE DOES NOT YET WORK.

-##Writing a custom formula
+## Writing a custom formula

 You can use the follwing variables: